Stats 110

 Contact Outside Class and Office Hours

-We prefer to talk to you in person, during class or office hours!
-But if you need to reach us outside of these times, there are several options:
+We prefer to talk to you in person, in tutorial, or in office hours!
+But if you need to reach us outside of these times, please post on the Ed Discussion forum.

 Grading